aliceproietti/quant-ml-strategy/README.md

 ## What I learned
 - How to engineer predictive features using financial time series
-- Importance of walk-forward / time-series validation in ML trading
+- Importance of time-series validation in ML trading
-- How to backtest strategies and evaluate Sharpe ratio & drawdowns
+- How to backtest strategies and evaluate Sharpe ratio and drawdowns

 ---